For best experience please turn on javascript and use a modern browser!

 Research themes

-Teaching Critical Literacy (language)
+Building Critical Literacy

 SignLab is a cross-faculty research lab bringing together a long tradition of sign language linguistics in Amsterdam with recent advances in artificial intelligence.